framely/community/docs/guide/reuse-component.md

 **Sun** Closed
 :::
 ::::

-In addition to displaying the business hours for the week, this chatbot can also show the specific business hours of a particular day.
+In addition to displaying the business hours for the week, this chatbot can also show the business hours for a particular day.
 For example:

 :::: conversation
 ::: user User